 Dr. Lewis's research interests are varied and include World War II and the Holocaust, Public History, sport history, African-American history, and women’s history.
-In addition to her publications, she has curated or coordinated more than thirty exhibitions for a variety of organizations, including the Atlanta History Center, Delta Airlines, the Atlanta Daily World, and the United Way.
-She regularly presents at national and international conferences and has helped bring numerous grants to KSU, including an MCCA grant from the U.S. State Department and the American Association of Museums and Galleries.
+In addition to her publications, she has curated or coordinated more than 40 exhibitions for a variety of organizations, including the Atlanta History Center, Augusta National Golf Club, Delta Airlines, Ponce City Market, and the United Way.
+She is currently serving her second term as president of the Georgia Association of Museums and Galleries.